openownership/bods-dev-handbook/style_guide.md

 - Codelists codes to be lowercase when single words, or camelCase when multiple words.

+- Do not use constructions like “person(s)” or “the supplier (or suppliers)”.
+The plural is fine, like “persons”

 **WIP notes**

 *Adapt and adopt [OCDS style guidance for property descriptions](https://ocds-standard-development-handbook.readthedocs.io/en/latest/meta/schema_style_guide.html#field-and-code-descriptions) ?*